cloudflare/cloudflare-docs/content/rules/compression-rules/examples.md

   title: Compression Rules examples
 ---

-# Compression Rules examples
+# Compression rule examples

-The following examples cover common patterns for configuring Compression Rules.
+The following examples cover common patterns for configuring compression rules.

 ## Do not apply compression to AVIF images